GenomicDataInfrastructure/starter-kit-storage-and-interfaces/README.md

 NeIC Sensitive Data Archive documentation can be found at: [https://neic-sda.readthedocs.io/en/latest/](https://neic-sda.readthedocs.io/en/latest/) .

+> [!IMPORTANT]
+> The current version of the `sda-pipeline` does not support the [starter-kit-htsget](https://github.com/GenomicDataInfrastructure/starter-kit-htsget) for the moment.
+>
+> For the [starter-kit-htsget](https://github.com/GenomicDataInfrastructure/starter-kit-htsget) to function an earlier version of the `download` service needs to be deployed until further notice.

 ## Deployment

-There exist two compose files at the root of the repo.
+There exist two docker compose files at the root of the repo.
 - [docker-compose.yml](docker-compose.yml)
   - To bootstrap the *full stack* of `storage-and-interfaces` services
   - Requires a running [`LS-AAI-mock`](https://github.com/GenomicDataInfrastructure/starter-kit-lsaai-mock) service.
 To configure the LS-AAI-mock service follow the instructions in that repo.